 - Preheat oven to 350°F. Line an 8×8 pan with foil or parchment paper (leaving overhang on two sides for easy removal).
 Lightly spray with nonstick spray.

 - In a large bowl, whisk butter, brown sugar and vanilla until well combined (this will take at least one full minute).
-Add dry ingredients and stir with a rubber spatula or wooden spoon until well combined.
+Sprinkle the flour over the top of the butter mixture, followed by oats, salt, and baking soda.
+Stir with a rubber spatula or wooden spoon until well combined.

 - Pull out about ¾ cup (a little less than half) of the cookie dough and place it in the refrigerator (it will be the topping).
 Dump the remaining dough into the prepared pan and press it down into a flat even layer (it will seem quite buttery).
 Bake for 10 minutes.